nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

       [pop (becke||mulliken||lowdin) default lowdin]
 ```
 Variables `fatom1` and `latom1` define the first and last atom of the group
 of atoms to which the constraint will be applied.
-Therefore the atoms in
+Therefore, the atoms in
 the same group should be placed continuously in the geometry input.
 If
 `fatom2` and `latom2` are specified, the difference between group 1 and 2
 (i.e. 1-2) is constrained.